Cahuita National Park Guide (2025) - 18 Things to know

 1. What’s so special about Cahuita National Park?

-We think Cahuita National Park is a special place on Costa Rica’s Caribbean coast - and it’s one of our favorite places to recommend.
+We think Cahuita’s National Park is a special place on Costa Rica’s Caribbean coast - and it’s one of our favorite places to recommend.
 We often hear feedback from visiting friends and clients that they see more wildlife here in the Caribbean than anywhere else in Costa Rica.
 This makes us proud to live in an area that has been able to preserve the jungle and protect the animals.
 This park offers something for everyone—pristine white-sand beaches, abundant wildlife, and a lush coastal hiking trail that winds through vibrant tropical forests.
 It is one of the most spacious and least crowded National Parks in all of Costa Rica.

 2. Where is Cahuita National Park?

-Cahuita National Park is nestled on Costa Rica's stunning Caribbean coast in the Limón province, just outside the peaceful town of Cahuita.
+The park is nestled on Costa Rica's stunning Caribbean coast in the Limón province, just outside the peaceful town of Cahuita.
 Only a 20-minute drive north of Puerto Viejo, it’s a perfect day trip for those exploring the area.
 Unlike the busier Puerto Viejo, Cahuita offers a quieter village vibe with a mix of locals, expats, and a few charming accommodations and restaurants.
 Visitors often stay here to enjoy yoga classes, relax, and immerse themselves in the natural beauty before heading to the park.

 3. When is the Best Time to Visit Cahuita National Park?